neurodata/SPORF/README.md

 - [x] Bagging
 - [x] Out-Of-Bag Error Estimation
 - [x] Max Depth Limit
-- [x] Rotation matrix as parameter
+- [x] Projection matrix as parameter

 ## Use:
 ###   To create a forest: